International-Data-Spaces-Association/ids-specification/model/model.md

 - An [Identity Provider](./terminology.md#identity-provider) is a trust anchor that generates `ID tokens` used to verify the identity of a [Participant Agent](./terminology.md#participant-agent).
 Multiple identity providers may operate in a [Dataspace](./terminology.md#dataspace).
 The types and semantics of ID tokens are not part of this specification.
 An [Identity Provider](./terminology.md#identity-provider) may be a third-party or a [Participant](./terminology.md#participant) itself (for example, in the case of decentralized identifiers).
 - A [Credential Issuer](./terminology.md#credential-issuer) issues _verifiable credentials_ used by [Participant Agents](./terminology.md#participant-agent) to allow access to [Datasets](./terminology.md#dataset) and verify usage control.

-Further information on the context of the Dataspace Protocol can be found in the [IDSA Rulebook](https://docs.internationaldataspaces.org/idsa-rulebook).
+Further non-normative information on the context of the Dataspace Protocol can be found for example in the [IDSA Rulebook](https://docs.internationaldataspaces.org/idsa-rulebook).

 #### 2.1.2 Dataspace Protocol specific